-Winter trail running adventures
+Winter trail running adventures in Chamonix

 Just because it's winter doesn't mean you have to hang up your trail shoes in exchange for skis.Trail runner Kingsley Jones trains year-round, and if you know what you’re doing the snowy Alps provide a perfect setting for a safe and enjoyable adventure.
 Just don’t tell everyone.